Consensys/diligence-fuzzing/README.md

 ### 3. Enable Smart Mode

-To enable Smart Mode, you need to set the `SMART_MODE` environment variable:
+Smart Mode will be enabled by default when you use the configuration generator.
+To enable Smart Mode manually, you need to set the `SMART_MODE` environment variable:

 ```bash
 export FUZZ_SMART_MODE=1